vansheer/high_school_graduation_rates/README.md

 #### App Predicting Graduation Rate

 We built a simple web app with Streamlit for users who would like to access graduation information in a visualized way.
-The app lets users select a state and a school district, then display the map of that district based on the geographic coordinates pulled with Geopy.
+The app lets users select a state and a school district, and then display the map of that district based on the geographic coordinates pulled with Geopy.
 A marker is placed on the map to identify the school district.
-Users can move their mice over the mark to see the name of the school district and its real-world graduation rate.
+Users can move their mice over the marker to see the name of the school district and its real-world graduation rate.

-Five numeric features that are on top of the list of importance are displayed below the map, where each one is in the form of a slider so the values of these features can be altered.
+Five numeric features that are on top of the list of importance are displayed on the left side of the screen, with each one as a slider so the values of these features can be altered.
 A real-time prediction will be performed in the backend upon each value change, and users can see how different input might change the final result.

 The result, of course, is affected by many more features than the five listed.
 We only include these five numeric ones so that users can play around and get a sense of where they can possibly focus on.
 There are also many categorical features one needs to consider, such as whether it's a charter school district or not.
-To further improve the readability, a bar plot of the real-world rate and the predicted rate can be included.

 #### Key Findings and Recommendations